 What exactly is in your bottled water remains a bit of a mystery.
 You don't know for sure.
-Some of the some of the claims on the bottles of water are rather fictitious.
-Here is one:
+Some of the claims on the bottles of water are rather fictitious.

 While it seems that in the debate of bottled water vs tap water, bottled water is not that good, maybe tap water does have some advantages.
 This video examines both sides:

 If tap water is not healthy for you, at least it is far more honest as to its contents.
 Tap water is regularity tested and regulated.
-As a consumer you can easily find out what exactly is in your tap water But with the knowledge that certain chemicals such as chlorine and added synthetic fluoride is in our tap water, do you really want to drink it or let it soak into you seeds and nuts and let your family ingest the chlorine and fluoride?
+As a consumer you can easily find out what exactly is in your tap water.
+But with the knowledge that certain chemicals such as chlorine and added synthetic fluoride is in our tap water, do you really want to drink it, or let it soak into your seeds and nuts, and let your family ingest the chlorine and fluoride?

-You're not a fan of tap water and for a good reason and now you're not sure what is in your favorite brand of bottled water.
+So, you're not a fan of tap water and for good reason and now you're not sure what is in your favorite brand of bottled water.
 So the question arises...

-Since you're now aware that bottled water is not necessarily pure, clean, liquid nutrition, perhaps you have considered the question: Should people drink distilled water?
+Since you're now aware that bottled water is not necessarily pure or clean, perhaps you have considered the question: Should people drink distilled water?
 In the opinion of some, distilled water for drinking is the only pure, and even safe, water alternative.
 However, before investing in a home water distillation system, consider what that the pure, clean water may not be as good for you as you may have once believed.